VisualNeuroscience-UH/SystemTools/README.md

 ## Use for research
 *conf* module is a script, with context (paths etc.) parameters at the top, and executable statements at the bottom.
+The executable statements are commented by default.
+To use the software, uncomment a statement and run the *conf* file.

 #### Example *conf* statement
     * PM.viz.show_spikes(results_filename=file_to_display, savefigname="")